Error Handling

 res.status(200).json({ status: 'processed' });

-} catch (error) {
+} catch (err) {

-console.error('Webhook processing failed:', error);
+console.error('Webhook processing failed:', err);

-res.status(500).json({ status: 'error' }); // Triggers retry
+res.status(500).json({ status: 'error' }); // triggers retry

 }